aaliang/iphone_migrator/README.md

   - Python 2.6
   - Windows/OSX + iTunes

+NOT DONE YET.

-(working) pairs the iphone with a different library than the original, remembering what is currently on the phone
+pairs the iphone with a different library than the original, remembering what is currently on the phone

 While the use case of this is probably extremely infrequent, this was a simple solution when I needed to sync my iphone with a different computer that had windows on it, and being able to "keep" my music library on my iphone without